 Setlists are a great feature of the table design of Song Rhythm Tracks.
 They partition your collection of tracks into lists for various uses – personal or group practice sessions, gigs, or genres of music—anything you want.
 As one’s collection of tracks increases, it is nice to focus on just one setlist, and the ‘setlist jumping’ feature (blue up and down arrows ) is handy navigation.
 The “setlist play” feature is a favourite feature of mine.
 New for version 4 is the ‘setlist folding’ feature, which hides/reveals the setlists so their tracks do not appear in the table.
 This also affects searching: Results do not include tracks in folded setlists.

 At last!
 I hear you cry.
-Now we have the standard iOS feature to share the audio file in whatever ways your device has been configured – AirDrop, Messages, Mail, Notes, Box, ‘Save to Files’, ‘Save to Keep’ are just some on my iPhone.
+Now we have the standard iOS feature to share the audio file in whatever ways your device has been configured – AirDrop, Messages, Mail, Notes, Box, ‘Save to Files’, and ‘Save to Keep’ are just some on my iPhone.

 Refreshed visual design

 We’ve always liked the minimalist design and are trying to stay true to that.
 We included some animations to help see things like the duplication of tracks.
 We’ve also improved the dark mode.
 We moved to symbols-only for buttons some time ago, with good descriptions for each button in the in-app help files.
 One of the most noticeable changes is a rationalisation of colours; Now, everywhere in the app,

 (i) rhythm selections and descriptions are always orange and

 (ii) arrangement selection and descriptions are always green.